Climate Vulnerability Analysis Learning Journey

-At the end of the course, you will get a certificate if you successfully complete all the assignments and quizzes and gather at least 80% of the total points available throughout the training.
-This is based on for instance your participation or upload of assignments.
+At the end of the course, you will get a certificate if you successfully complete 80% of the required assignments and quizzes and gather at least 80% of the total points available throughout the training.
+This will be based on your participation, for instance, and the number of assignments uploaded.

 How much does it cost?

 There will be a 20% discount on all Learning Journeys for local governments or local civil society organizations from the Global South.
-If this applies to you, please contact Hayley Capp (Capp@careinternational.org) with documentation to receive your discount code and specific payment form.
+If this applies to you, please contact Hayley Capp (Capp@careinternational.org) with documentation to receive the specific payment form.

 Still have questions?